 Grand Theft Auto V (2013)

-GTA V is an open-world game where your narrative adventures are laid out in a more linear fashion but the open-world environment allows you to roam freely and explore at your own pace.
+GTA V is an open-world game where your narrative adventures are laid out in a more linear fashion.
+However, the open-world environment allows you to roam freely and explore at your own pace.
 Set in the fictional areas of Los Santos city and the surrounding countryside of San Andreas in California, you’ll be going on a crime-filled journey through the eyes of three protagonists.

 GTA V is a really enjoyable and well-loved game to this day.
 That’s down in large part to the size of the in-game world.
-Players can explore freely outside of the main story objectives, which helps prevent the linear nature of the storyline become too constraining.
+Players can explore freely outside of the main story objectives, which helps prevent the linear nature of the storyline from becoming too constraining.
 Give it a try if you’ve not had the chance to get criminal with it before now.

 Check out this video for a bit of the action from the world of GTA V.